foxzyt/Sapphire/README.md

 ### Prerequisites ###
 Make sure you have the following software installed on your system:

-7zip or WinRar (opcional) : To extracto Sapphire's files.
+7zip or WinRar (opcional) : To extract Sapphire's files.

 ### Installation ###

 **- Download** the **latest** release from the repository.

-**- Extract the files** using your Windows Explorer, 7zip or WinRar.
+**- Extract the files** using Windows Explorer, 7zip or WinRar.

 **- Navigate inside Sapphire's** root folder using your Windows Explorer.